How to Create a Relaxing Morning Routine When You Only Have 15 Minutes

 Minute 0–2: Wake Up Gently (No Phone!)

-Pro tip: Use a gentle alarm (like a sunrise simulator or soft chime) instead of a jarring buzzer.
+Pro tip: Use a gentle alarm, like a sunrise simulator that mimics natural light or a soft chime, instead of a jarring buzzer.
+This prevents the sudden shock to your system that often triggers morning anxiety.

 Minute 2–5: Hydrate & Breathe

-Sit up slowly and drink a glass of water—room temperature or warm with a slice of lemon if you like.
-Hydration jumpstarts your metabolism and helps clear morning brain fog.
+Sit up slowly and drink a glass of water.
+Opt for room temperature or warm water with a slice of lemon if you like.
+After several hours of sleep, your body is naturally dehydrated.
+Hydration jumpstarts your metabolism, aids digestion, and helps clear morning brain fog, which can make you feel more alert without the immediate jolt of caffeine.

 Minute 5–9: Move with Mindfulness

-Move slowly, syncing motion with breath.
-Think of it as a moving meditation—not exercise, but reconnection.
+Move slowly, syncing every motion with your breath.
+Think of it as a moving meditation.
+This is not about exercise, but reconnection.
+By focusing on the stretch, you pull your awareness out of your head and back into your physical body.

 Minute 9–12: Set a Calm Intention